 There are not really any noticeable warning signs that your aluminum wire is causing potential hazards until, unfortunately, it’s too late and an accident occurs.
 Your connections and splices can fail and overheat without any prior indication of problems.
 If you notice face plates on your receptacles and light switches are feeling hot, lights are flickering, the smell of burning plastic or faulty circuits – you could have an electrical issue.

 If you do see signs of a problem, do not attempt to fix it yourself.
-This is extremely dangerous and a professional electrical contractor like Watts Up Electrical should be contacted.
+This is extremely dangerous and a professional electrical contractor should be contacted.

 How to know if you have aluminum wiring?